IBM/example-health-apis/README.md

 # **CODE PATTERN IN PROGRESS.<br/> DO NOT TRY TO COMPLETE!!!**

-# z/OS Connect & API Connect Code Pattern for Summit Health
+# z/OS Connect & API Connect Code Pattern for Example Health

-This code pattern shows you how to expose data from a DB2 database and a CICS application through z/OS Connect and then create APIs to access that data with API Connect.
+This code pattern shows you how to expose data from a Db2 database and a CICS application through z/OS Connect and then create APIs to access that data with API Connect.

-This work was done as part of the Summit Health set of code patterns, which demonstrate how cloud technology can access data stored on z/OS Systems.
-We needed a way to access the large amounts of data stored on a DB2 database and a CICS application.
+This work was done as part of the Example Health set of code patterns, which demonstrate how cloud technology can access data stored on z/OS Systems.
+We needed a way to access the large amounts of data stored on a Db2 database and a CICS application.
 We used z/OS Connect and API Connect to expose the data through REST APIs. z/OS Connect provides a single, common way to unleash your existing market-differentiating assets on IBM with RESTful APIs.
-API Connect allows automated API creation, simple discovery of assets, self-service access for developers, and built-in security and governance. z/OS Connect was used first to expose the data from DB2 and CICS as REST APIs.
+API Connect allows automated API creation, simple discovery of assets, self-service access for developers, and built-in security and governance. z/OS Connect was used first to expose the data from Db2 and CICS as REST APIs.
 Then API Connect was used to create a way for developers to easily access the APIs through an intuitive portal.

 **This code pattern is for people with an intermediate level understanding and experience working with Z Systems, z/OS and Eclipse tools like IBM Explorer for z/OS.**

 When the reader has completed this code pattern, they will understand how to:

-- Use z/OS Connect to expose CICS Application(s) and DB2 Data with REST APIs
+- Use z/OS Connect to expose CICS Application(s) and Db2 Data with REST APIs
 - Use API Connect to manage your APIs and create a portal for developers to access them

 If you have any questions please email **Kenishia Callaway** at: **kenishia@us.ibm.com**

 ### Pre-requisites

-- In order to create a DB2 REST service, the system pre-requisite is to have DB2 v11 or v12 with associated PTFs for REST API support.
+- In order to create a Db2 REST service, the system pre-requisite is to have Db2 v11 or v12 with associated PTFs for REST API support.
 (Info on APARs here:<br/> http://www-01.ibm.com/support/docview.wss?uid=isg1II14827 )

 - You must have a supported version of CICS Transaction Server for z/OS (Currently V5.2 or above).

-- The Service and API Creator will need the z/OS Connect API Toolkit for service (.sar) file generation of CICS services and API (.aar) file generation for CICS and DB2 APIs.
+- The Service and API Creator will need the z/OS Connect API Toolkit for service (.sar) file generation of CICS services and API (.aar) file generation for CICS and Db2 APIs.

 - The API Creator will also need to have some sort of REST client tool.
 That can be in the form of a browser plug-in (such as RESTClient for Firefox or Advanced Rest Client for Chrome) or a desktop tool such as Postman or CuRL.